How to improve your work-life balance and why it's beneficial to both you and your company

-- It's about balance!
-Find the point where you're still doing a great job, but in a relaxed way without giving yourself any unnecessary stress
+- Find the point where you're still doing a great job, but in a relaxed way without unnecessary stress

-- Not all tasks or problems deserve the same amount of you caring about them
+- Not all tasks or problems are really worth caring about

 - Not all issues are things you can do something about